ArduPilot/ardupilot_wiki/dev/source/docs/building-for-navio-on-rpi2.rst

    **ARCHIVED ARTICLE**

-   Ardupilot no longer supports NAVIO+ on Rpi2.
+   ArduPilot no longer supports NAVIO+ on Rpi2.

 Overview
 ========